 - Dividends that you receive as cash (and do not reinvest)

-Some income streams might have variable earnings (for example in commissions based jobs), a good method would be to take the average of last 6-12 months.
+Some income streams might have variable earnings (for example in commissions-based jobs), a good method would be to take the average of the last 6-12 months.

-Estimate all the taxed and deductions from your gross earnings.
+Estimate all the taxes and deductions from your gross earnings.
 List the mall and add them up.